Stratigraph/bigquery-node-leaflet/README.md

 ## Installation

-Pre-requisites:

 Install npm, node and express.

 Install the google-cloud package for node.

 Create a google-cloud project and get a service-key for that project.

-Copy the service key file to big_query_keyfile.json in the root of this project.
+Copy the service key file to 'big_query_keyfile.json' in the root of this project.

 Update the google-cloud require statement in ./lib/mybq.js with your google-cloud project info.

 Run npm install.